Introduction to Using OneDrive with Microsoft Office

 To begin using OneDrive, you need a free Microsoft account.
 If you don’t have one, you can learn how to create it in the Microsoft Account tutorial.

-Once you have an account, sign in to Office.
-Just click the Sign in button at the top-right corner of the PowerPoint window.
+Once you have an account, sign in to Office by clicking the Sign in button at the top-right corner of the PowerPoint window.

 Why Use OneDrive?